sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 After all, this plugin can connect with our API server and we don't want third party plugins to interfere in any way.

 = Does this plugin work on MultiSite Networks? =
+Yes.
 This plugin can be network activated while The SEO Framework base plugin is activated site by site without issues.
+Alternatively, this plugin can be activated per site while The SEO Framework is network activated.
+Any other combination is possible too.

 = Are there WordPress MultiSite network specific SEO extensions? = They're planned!
+Unfortunately, there's still a lot to be done before this is even possible.

 = What happens when I deactivate my account? =
 All plugin settings will be deleted, this includes which extensions were enabled.